thebaysix/elmstash/README.md

 ### Benefits of Clean Separation

 #### 1. Clear Responsibilities
-- **Observer**: "The model generated 150 tokens with entropy 3.2"
+- **Observe**: "The model generated 150 tokens with entropy 3.2"
-- **Evaluator**: "This response quality is 'good' based on task requirements"
+- **Evaluate**: "This response quality is 'good' based on task requirements"

 #### 2. Testability
-- Observer logic is deterministic and easily unit tested
+- Observe logic is deterministic and easily unit tested
-- Evaluator logic can be tested against known good/bad examples
+- Evaluate logic can be tested against known good/bad examples
 - Components can be tested independently

 #### 3. Extensibility